Quick facts

 Is Tallinn stroller-friendly?

 Mostly yes, but Old Town cobblestones and occasional steps can make it harder.
-A compact stroller and a flexible route/pace make the trip easier.
+A compact stroller with sturdy wheels and a flexible route/pace make the trip easier, and modern districts are much smoother.

 What are the easiest areas to explore in Tallinn with mobility needs?